influxdata/docs-v2/content/enterprise_influxdb/v1/tools/influx_inspect.md

 Use the `report-db` command to estimate the series cardinality of data in a database when migrated to InfluxDB Cloud (TSM).
-InfluxDB Cloud (TSM) includes fields keys in the series key so unique field keys affect the total cardinality.
+InfluxDB Cloud (TSM) includes field keys in the series key so unique field keys affect the total cardinality.
 The total series cardinality of data in a InfluxDB 1.x database may differ from from the series cardinality of that same data when migrated to InfluxDB Cloud (TSM).